heckman/git-ping/README.md

 ## Installation

-This script can be run from anywhere.
+This script is in the bin directory.
+Put it on your system, on the path is good—but it can be run from anywhere.

 Set the `GIT_HOST` and `GIT_USER` environment variables to change the defaults, or just edit the script.